 RdAlignCenterlineNotSnapped

-Description: Road alignment centreline is not snapped to another road alignment centreline.
+Description: Road alignment centerline is not snapped to another road alignment centerline.

 Resolution: Snap the endpoints of the road alignment centerline to connect with other centerlines as required.